auleki/assesment/README.md

-This project which served as an assessment with the [Create React App](https://github.com/facebook/create-react-app).
+This project which serves as an assessment with the [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts